retroriff/misery.ai/README.md

 - **Command + Up and Command + Down arrow keys**: Navigate through the history of user-sent messages.
 Use the Up arrow key to browse previous messages and the Down arrow key to browse next messages.
 - **@**: Trigger a reevaluation of the last piece of code provided by the assistant.
 This can be useful for quickly rechecking or updating the last response without retyping.

+## Hydra Animation

+You can edit the animation by focusing on it and clicking or pressing the return key.